themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 </template>
 ```

 See it in there?
 We simply call `{{userIdentity}}` and our user's email or name is displayed!
 Easy peasy.
 Now for the slightly more difficult part: a publication.
-We want to be careful with this one because we don't want to accidentally publish all of users information to the client.
+We want to be careful with this one because we don't want to accidentally publish all of our users information to the client.
 Instead, we only want to publish the _current_ user's information and _only_ when they're logged in.
 To do this, we're going to add a bit of JavaScript to our `authenticatedNavigation` template.

 <p class="block-header">/client/templates/globals/authenticated-navigation.js</p>